 Modern cars are computers on wheels.

-How I Protect Myself From Unexpected Labor Costs
+How to Protect Myself From Unexpected Labor Costs

 Here’s my personal checklist: